Design and Build Your Energy Efficient Passive House!

 the local electric utility.
 But

-unlike typical homes, at times a ZEH makes enough power to send some
+unlike typical homes, at times a ZEH makes enough power to

 back to the utility company.
-Annually, a ZEH produces enough energy to
+Annually, a ZEH produces enough

-offset the amount purchased from the utility provider, resulting in
+offset the amount purchased from the utility provider,

 net-zero annual energy bills.